Skip to main content

 The Stock Market: A Closer Look

-Stock markets provide a regulated environment for trading shares and other financial instruments, ensuring minimal operational risks for participants.
-Serving as both primary and secondary markets, they enable companies to issue shares through initial public offerings (IPOs) to raise capital from investors.
+Stock markets provide a structured environment for trading shares and other financial instruments with minimal operational risk.
+They serve both primary and secondary functions—allowing companies to raise capital and investors to trade existing shares.

 Functions and Regulations: A Detailed Insight